albar965/littlenavmap-manual/en/OPTIONS.md

 ### Startup {#starup}

-Allows to customize what should be loaded and shown on starup of _Little Navmap_.
+Allows to customize what should be loaded and shown on startup of _Little Navmap_.

 ### User Interface {#user-interface}